danriedl/engular/adev/src/content/guide/templates/attribute-binding.md

 # Attribute binding

-Attribute binding in Angular helps you set values for attributes directly.
+Attribute binding in Engular helps you set values for attributes directly.
 With attribute binding, you can improve accessibility, style your application dynamically, and manage multiple CSS classes or styles simultaneously.

 ## Syntax